carolynttnguyen/Code-Quiz/README.md

 ## This Repository

 <p>
-  As a Coding Bootcamp studet, I understand how challenging it can get.
+  As a Coding student, I understand how challenging it can get.
 You going to always want to do a sanity check, and make sure you know the material inside an out.
 With the intentions to  help any students get a little comprehensive check, I created a Code Quiz on Javascript fundamentals.
 I used Application Programming interfaces, composed of dynamically updated HTML, CSS, and powered by Javascript to build a timed quiz with multiple choice.
 As a web developer, you will most likely be asked to complete coding assessments with interactive challenges, on your journey.
 Taking the quiz would be a good way for you to grasp where you might be in theis learning process.</p>

 <br>